 Learning Style/Personality Profile: assessments of preferred learning style and personality as related to learning style.
 This section does not contribute to the score.

 There is a score for each section.
 The cumulative score is the average of all five sections.
 Individual sections are not timed.
 The maximum test time is 3.5 hours.

 Payment is required before your scheduled test appointment time.
-You must pay in person at the Business Office (Stone Hall 100) during normal business hours or online via SelfService.
-You must have your testing ticket with you when you pay.
+You may pay in person at the Business Office (Stone Hall 100) during normal business hours or online via Self-Service.
 Students are encouraged to pay at least 48 hours in advance to avoid delays on the day of testing.

 - There are no refunds.
-Students who do not cancel 48 hours in advance will be changed the full testing fee.
+Students who do not cancel 48 hours in advance will be charged the full testing fee.

 To request an accommodation for testing, please contact the Disability Services Coordinator to establish your eligibility.
 Due to the nature of accommodations, most students will need to schedule an individual appointment.
 Requests for accommodations must be made prior to registration for the exam and confirmed with the test coordinator prior to the appointment date.
 For maximum scheduling flexibility, please allow at least two weeks for processing accommodation requests.

 What to Bring the Day of the Exam

 - Receipt of payment